thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-04-27-how-i-created-a-jrpg-battler-with-elixir.md

 - **Cleanup phase**: Resolve outstanding effects on all actors
 - **Battle end**: When a victory condition is reached

 The battler (our GenServer), will need an `id` and a list of `actors` to start the simulation.
-When the server starts, we define the duration of each turn and a timescale for the relative time each action takes (this value is 1s by default, which makes the game time 1 to 1 with real time):
+When the server starts, we define the duration of each turn and a timescale for the relative time each action takes (this value is 1s by default, which makes the game time 1-1 to real-time):

 ```elixir
 def start_link(%{id: id, actors: actors}) do